You want smart political talk without the meltdowns?

 It's not even just like, oh, this is happening on the South side where things are always bad.

-No, like that, even the magnificent mile you have like looting going on.
+Like even the Magnificent Mile, you have like looting going on.

 That's like Fifth Avenue here in New York.

-And it's once it goes into the good areas, yeah, then suddenly the media starts paying attention.
+And once it goes into the good areas, yeah, then suddenly the media starts paying attention.

-And I want to get your reaction to one thing here real quick.
+Hey, I want to get your reaction to one thing here, real quick.

-Can you play the uh Gensaki Sot uh on how it's good, a good idea for Democrats to go woke?
+Can you play the Gen Saki sat on how it's a good idea for Democrats to go woke?

 By the sound of it, there is simply no greater threat to American liberty.